coinop-logan/zap-trails/first-writeup.md

 * They want you to know they liked it.
 * They want other people to see it.

 Within this framework, content that spreads == content that people value == content that brings in revenue to its author.
-Viral content brings in *a lot* of revenue.
-Reposts might get some money too, and fair enough.
-But the big zaps will only go for stuff that's truly fresh.
+Content that travels far brings in a lot of money.

 Think of how this changes how it feels to post content.
-The game isn't exactly engagement anymore: it's value.
-The goal - both for content propagation and for your wallet - is to get people to zap your content.
-I submit that this will purify content curation in a way analogous to how Bitcoin is posed to purify the economic system.
-I hope to demonstrate this soon.
+The game isn't exactly engagement anymore.
+I submit that this will purify content curation in a way analogous to how Bitcoin is posed to purify the economic system, and I hope to demonstrate this soon.

 What could you publish in such a paradigm, and make money on, in hours - possibly minutes?